CoD: A Diffusion Foundation Model for Image Compression: Additional Details and Results

 where $\mathcal{L}{\mathrm{aux}}^{\mathrm{MSE}}$ measures pixel reconstruction accuracy, and $\mathcal{L}_{\mathrm{aux}}^{\mathrm{DINO}}$ promotes feature consistency by maximizing the cosine similarity between predicted and ground-truth DINO representations.
 Each auxiliary head consists of a lightweight three-layer convolutional module, adding negligible training overhead.
 All auxiliary heads are removed at inference time.
 As shown in Table~\ref{tab:aba_aux}, auxiliary supervision alone (ID = B) achieves FID competitive with unified training, but exhibits lower PSNR and LPIPS since the diffusion model does not receive direct distortion supervision.

 \textbf{Unified Post-Training}.
 Motivated by the complementary strengths of unified training and auxiliary supervision, we combine both approaches to further improve performance.
 Specifically, we first pre-train CoD with auxiliary loss and then post-train it using unified training.
+For simplicity, rather than randomly selecting a subset of $\alpha\%$ samples for one-step training, we apply a unified objective to all samples during post-training: $\mathcal{L}_{\text{RF}}=\omega_\alpha \cdot \mathcal{L}_{\text{RF}}^{\text{one-step}}+\mathcal{L}_{\text{RF}}^{\text{multi-step}}$, where $\omega_\alpha$ serves as a weighting factor for the one-step loss component.
+This brings a little better performance.
 As shown in Table~\ref{tab:aba_aux}, this unified post-training strategy (ID = D) achieves the best overall results among all configurations.

+We adopt $\omega_\alpha = 1$ as the default setting for unified post-training.
+In Figure~\ref{fig:Ablation_alpha}, we conduct a sensitivity analysis of this parameter, and the results demonstrate that a value of $\omega_\alpha = 3$ yields additional performance gains, suggesting that further optimization of this hyperparameter could enhance overall efficacy.